CaioCeretta/Cod3r/mentoria/specialist/Next.Js/tic-tac-toe/comments.md

 This method, also includes the rich behaviors of other components, such as markWith from the `Cell`.

+Once the class is created, we can now create the tests for it.

+### Game Result Class

+In the Game Result class we have attributes to know which was the winning move and who made it, to get the player type and a private tie attribute for cases where the winningMove is empty and it will be private for calculation purposes.

+_Comments about methods in the Class_

-Once the element is finished, we can now create the tests for it.
+Once the class is created, such as the class, we can now create the tests for it.

 ## OOP Comments